 - Longevity, in terms of the age of the workforce and customers — Retiring Later

 - Smart machines, to augment and extend human abilities — Workplace Automation

 - A computational world, as computer networks connect — Internet of Things

 - New media, that pervade every aspect of life — Online Privacy

 - Superstructed organizations, that scale below or beyond what was previously possible — AirBNB

 Ten future work skills were derived from these drivers and these were seen to be critical for success in the emerging network era workplace.
-Recently, a relatively simple infographic was published to show the relationship between these drivers and skills.
+Recently, a relatively simple infographic was published to show the relationship between these drivers and skills [it’s too bad they do not clearly cite their source].
 It reminded me of the need to develop new workplace disciplines.

 Of these 10 skills, four are of particular interest to me, as they compose the essence of personal knowledge mastery.
 In my Seek > Sense > Share framework, sense-making is usually the most difficult to master.
 It takes time and practice to develop routines of critical thinking combined with ways to not just process knowledge but create something new.
 For me, it’s blogging that forms the keystone of my sense-making.
 For others, it may be talking out loud while driving.
 Weaving a network that brings diversity of opinions and depth of knowledge is how effective seeking leads to better sense-making.
 For example, I am constantly following/unfollowing on Twitter in an attempt at optimal filtering; an impossible but worthwhile goal.
 I look for experts who share their knowledge or act as human-powered content aggregators, selecting quality information and discarding the crap.

 Social intelligence comes through sharing our work and interacting with others, some of whom may be on similar knowledge journeys.
 Finding fellow knowledge seekers can be very helpful and online social networks can make these connections easier to find.